MOOV Baby Pikler Play Cube

 From the age your little ones can sit up (6 months and above) there are opportunities for them to enjoy the toys.
 Babies can climb before they can walk.
 We advise you use your discretion and knowledge of your children's abilities to provide them space and opportunity to explore safely under supervision.
 We are yet to meet a kid under the age of 12 who doesn't want to climb but we recommend up to the age of 5 years to make sure they can get maximum fun.
 The best thing about it is that they challenge themselves more as they get older.
 There is always a new way to use them.
 Which means you get years of value.

 Please note that this item is not shipped directly from Oskar's Wooden Ark and therefore sadly can't qualify for free shipping or in combination with other products.
 A flat rate of 25 AUD shipping cost will automatically be charged during checkout.
-Please note that orders can take 5-10 working days to be dispatched.
+Please note that orders are currently taking 10 business days to be dispatched.
 Thereafter, delivery time is dependent on your location for delivery.
 We are only able to use a courier to deliver due to the large size of the items so cannot guarantee delivery times.
 Also due to the large size of the items we are unable to deliver to PO Boxes or Parcel lockers.
 All items are shipped flat packed for self-assembly.
 Please also have a look at our shipping policy for more detailed information.

 - All materials are natural, and sourced from Australian sustainable forests.
 The timber may differ in color depending on species and location of the forests.
 We trust you will embrace the uniqueness of our gorgeous Australian timber.